PedroMarianoAlmeida/offical-turbo-v1/README.md

   - Maybe some code refactor, use react composition instead of those props (like shadcn approach on his own component files)
 - Add unity test (the header deserves a unit test to check auth and items conditions)
 - Check how to extract all Themes (auth, dark mode and query Tan Stack) to be reusable and easier to set up a new app project
+- incrementUserCountUsage on firebase package should not be exported (after create some useful action to test remove it)